-With the end of World War I also came a sweeping wave of revolution and counter-revolution across most all of Western and Eastern Europe.
+With the end of WWI came a sweeping wave of revolution and counter-revolution across most all of Western and Eastern Europe.
 Germany was not immune to the fervor of revolution and experienced numerous uprisings, coup attempts, counter-revolutionary assaults, street battles, and territorial land grabs.
-The front soliders that largely disbanded and dissolved upon returning home to Germany fought on both sides of these revolutionary struggles.
+The front soldiers that largely disbanded and dissolved upon returning home to Germany fought on both sides of these revolutionary struggles.

 A great number of former WWI soldiers went on to form or join ad-hoc volunteer units collectively known as Freikorps.
 Freikorps units could consist of small groups of less than 100 men loosely thrown together along quasi-military lines to defender local areas, while others were divisional sized formations consisting of infantry, artillery, machine gun and motorized units, logistical support, engineers, and air power.
 Estimates put the number of Freikorps units formed during the period 1918-1923 at about 200-300.
 Freikorp units served as the basis for combating communist revolution across Germany, saw service in the Baltic region and fought the Poles along the eastern frontier defending against various Polish territorial incursions.

-Since most vestiges of the Imperial German army had all but disappeared shortly after the end of WWI a formal military force was needed by the new Weimar Republic, aside from the largely independent and unregulated Freikorp. on March 6th, 1919 a new German armed forces was formed through official German decree known as the Vorläufige Reichswehr, or Provisional German Defense Force.
+Since most vestiges of the Imperial German army had all but disappeared shortly after the end of WWI, a formal military force was needed by the new Weimar Republic aside from the independent and unregulated Freikorp.
+On March 6th, 1919, the new German armed forces was formed through official German decree known as the Vorläufige Reichswehr, or Provisional German Defense Force.
 The Provisional German Defense Force consisted of the Vorläufige Reichsheer and the Vorläufige Reichsmarine.
 Many Freikorp units served partly or entirely as the basis of the Vorläufige Reichsheer which consisted of about 400,000 men in nearly 50 Brigade sized units.

 On September 30th, 1919, all ties with the Imperial era were broken when a totally new army was formed, now known as the Übergangsheer, or Transitional Army.
 Again, Freikorp units served partly as its basis which consisted of 30 Brigade sized units.
 The Vorläufige Reichsmarine continued to be known as such until 1921.

-On June 28th, 1919, Germany signed the formal Peace Treaty sealing the previous armistice of November 11th – this was the well known Treaty of Versailles.
-According to the treaty Germany was allowed a standing armed forces of 100,000 men.
+On June 28th, 1919, Germany signed the formal Peace Treaty sealing the previous armistice of November 11th – this was the well-known Treaty of Versailles.
+According to the treaty, Germany was allowed freestanding armed forces of 100,000 men.
 This new and highly regulated force was to be known simply as the Reichswehr which was officially formed on January 1st, 1921.
 It consisted of the newly named Reichsmarine and Reichsheer.
-The Reichsheer consisted of 2 Group Commands, 7 Infantry Divisions and 3 Cavalry Divisions.
+The Reichsheer consisted of 2 Group Commands, 7 Infantry Divisions, and 3 Cavalry Divisions.
 The Reichswehr and Reichsmarine would exist until 1935 when the WWII-era Wehrmacht was formed.

 Unit histories are but one source for information on the German armed forces.
 Another vital source that can provide personal observations and unique perspectives that unit histories usually can not are veteran accounts.